 Mount Olympus POA v.
 Shpirt (1997).
 An owner does not have the right to recover attorneys' fees under the Davis-Stirling Act if his HOA is a voluntary association of homeowners having no power to charge or collect assessments.
 Such associations do not fit the definition of a common interest developments under the Act.

 Heather Farms HOA v.
 Robinson (1994).
 The court declined to adopt a rigid interpretation of the term "prevailing party" and, instead, analyzed which party had prevailed on a practical level.
 The court concluded that a a voluntary mutual dismissals as part of a global settlement does not create a prevailing party.

-Additional Resources: See Attorneys Fees Blog for additional cases.
+Additional Resources: See "California Attorney's Fees" blog for additional cases.

 Legal Invoices.
 See "Disclosure of Legal Invoices."

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.